Thinking about joining the Army? It can be one of those choices that really change your life in exciting ways.

 - Helicopter Repairer

-The ASVAB is a key test for joining the Army.
+The ASVAB is a key step for those looking to join the Army.

 ASVAB stands for Armed Services Vocational Aptitude Battery.